theodorejb/Responsive-Captcha/README.md

 TextCaptcha
 ===========

-Prevent form spam by generating random, accessible arithmetic questions with this lightweight PHP class.
+Prevent form spam by generating random, accessible arithmetic and logic questions with this lightweight PHP class.

 Examples: